Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tmoney_2_g3.md

 A pack of $15$ pens cost $\pounds 4.65$.
 Pens are the same value if they are bought individually.

-What is the correct calculation to wrk out the cost of $19$ pens?
+What is the correct calculation to work out the cost of $19$ pens?

 -  $(4.65 \times 15) \div 19$
 -  $(15 \div 4.65) \times 19$